avoutsinas/Quadratic_Equations/README.md

 # It was created for fun
 Feel free to try this program and if possible sent me some feedback about it!

-This is my first real program!
+This was my first program and as a result it is poorly written